SoloVid/Thy/src/notes.md

 - I came up with an idea for a shorthand for some cases: `that`
     - It might be nice to be able to handle some cases less verbosely. e.g. `compare.equals a b // if that ...`
     - Do I want to support an implicit temporary capture variable like `that`?
+    - DECISION: Yes, but may limit it like no that produced by assignment and that can't be used as function to call.
 - Interfaces?
 I don't think the current language spec supports defining them. :/
     - Maybe this is just a type fun with no return call.
+    - DECISION: Yep, that works for me.
 - How to allow rest parameters / var-args / whatever other languages call them?
     - This is necessary at least because of how if/else will be implemented.
     - DECISION: Don't allow rest parameters.
 Forget about elseif. if/else can just be if + optional params for else.